 If you want to buy a home but you do not have the funds for a down payment, it is important to keep in mind a down payment is not always required in order to buy a home.
-Depending on your situation, even if you do not have the funds for a down payment, it may be better for you to buy a home and begin building equity rather than continuing to pay rent.
+Depending on your situation, even if you do not have the funds for a down payment, it may make more financial sense for you to buy a home and begin building equity rather than continue to pay rent.

 Other factors to consider in your home buying budget